 Teachers in RGS embark on Practitioner Inquiry projects to inform their practice across different disciplines and interests.
 There are protocols to guide teachers embarking on Practitioner Inquiry projects, and a PeRL member is attached to each project to ensure that the teacher-researcher's needs are met throughout the duration of the project.

-Practitioner Inquiry in RGS is conducted either through the Action Research Approach or the Traditional Research Approach, as outlined in the diagrams below:
+Practitioner Inquiry in RGS is conducted either through the Action Research Approach or the Traditional Research Approach.

 The following are examples of Practitioner Inquiry projects conducted by RGS teachers:

 1. Impact of Learning Chemistry using Simulation Tools (2015)

 Benefit to Practice: The research allows me to explore different approaches in delivering the same concept and improve students' results.

 2. E-Portfolio in Mathematics (2014)

 Benefit to Practice: The research allowed for a more rigorous use of data / feedback (students, staff and SD team) in evaluating the RICE Programme.
 Conclusions provide targeted focus on what went well, the key areas to be improved and recommendations for RICE 2015.